 (d) An appropriate security solution to ensure course and systems integrity, especially financial and personal information, in transit and at rest;

 (e) A risk management plan to include identification of foreseen risks, continuity and disaster recovery, and incidence response;

-(f) Assurance that course data are readily, securely, and reliably available by electronic or printed means to the division and the division's authorized recipients on a demand basis;
+(f) Assurance that course data are is readily, securely, and reliably available by electronic or printed means to the division and the division's authorized recipients;

-(g) A means to facilitate state audit, compliance, and verification requirements.
-The division may request and review supporting documentation to include access to computer logs related to the audit reports and the reviews undertaken.
-If the technical support, application server host, or data storage facilities are located outside the state of Ohio, the accredited institution shall submit, upon request of the division, a report encompassing the rules of this chapter to meet the audit requirements in lieu of a state-conducted audit of technical support, application server host, or data storage facilities.
+(g) A means to access student and program information to facilitate state audits to verify compliance with rules approved by the board.
+If the technical support, application server host, or data storage facilities are located outside the state of Ohio, the accredited institution shall submit, upon request of the division, a report encompassing the rules of this chapter to meet the audit requirements.
 The accredited institution shall provide the division with an audit amendment describing any significant system changes within thirty days of enabling those changes.
 An enterprise shall make student records available to the division online, in a password-protected environment, upon request.

 (8) Creates and maintains a complete student course data file to demonstrate student activity and ensure that the following information, at a minimum, is collected and retained:

 (b) Dates and times of student activity in the EMS training program and verification of the amount of total time spent utilizing the online education and/or distance learning portion of the program;